SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-13-beta-ratios.md

 $$

 This is correspondingly appropriate for $1 \lt R$, as it guarantees $p_2 \le 1$, as the range requires.
-(We'll eventually lose the minus sign, taking absolute value of Jacobians.)
+(We'll eventually lose the minus sign, either taking absolute value of Jacobians, or more reasonably, keeping careful track of the limits of integeration and swapping them when appropriate to cancel a minus sign.)

 So we'll need to do _both_ transformations, piecewise over the range of $R$.